-A complete guide to strong dogs.
-Discover the strongest dog breeds, what makes a dog strong, and which is the strongest dog in the world.
+Discover the top strong dog breeds, what makes a dog strong, and which is the strongest dog in the world!

 With these traits in mind, let’s look at the world’s strongest dog breeds, including ways to measure strength, whether you are looking for small strong dogs or big strong dogs.

 If you wanted to figure out the strongest dog breed pound for pound, how might you go about it?

 There are many ways to measure canine strength.
 Bite strength is one of the most popular approaches.

 However, lack of standardization in measurement techniques has produced some conflicting statistics.